In this section

 - collection of former tenant arrears

-- Building Safety Manager – Becky Franks – including responsibility for -
+- Building Safety - Becky Franks - including responsibility for -

-Their annual pay like other senior council managers at September 2024 is -
+Their annual pay, like other senior council managers, as of April 2025, is -

 Our management costs